Go Back

 Instructions

-• Start by taking your mason jars of choice (we used the smallest glass variety), and in a bath of boiling water, submerging each glass (with lids and tops in separately) to clean and bring them up to temperature.
-Using silicon-tipped tongs, grab a mason jar out of the water, carefully draining the rest of the water back into the pot and placing the glass on a wire rack.
-This prevents the jars from cracking when adding hot liquids later.
+• Start by taking your mason jars of choice (we used the smallest glass variety) and submerge each glass in a bath of boiling water (with lids and tops in separately) to clean and bring them up to temperature (approximately 5-10 minutes).
+Using silicon-tipped tongs, grab a mason jar from the water, carefully drain the rest of the water back into the pot, and place the glass on a wire rack or towel.
+This prevents the jars from cracking when hot liquids are added later.

 • Wash and chop all veggies you'll be pickling (our first four ingredients).
-Once the jars have cooled to the touch (about 3-5 minutes), start to layer your jars with filling, starting with garlic, then onions, then cabbage (or whichever order you prefer).
+Once the jars have cooled to the touch (about 3-5 minutes), layer your jars with the filling, starting with garlic, then onions, and then cabbage.

-• In a medium sauce pot, combine the remaining ingredients over low heat, slowly simmering and stirring just until the sugar has incorporated into the other ingredients (about 3-5 minutes).
+• In a medium sauce pot, combine the remaining ingredients for the pickling brine over low heat, slowly simmering and stirring until the sugar has incorporated into the other ingredients (about 3-5 minutes).

 • Assembly time!
-With a wide mouthed funnel over the first filled mason jar, carefully pour the pickling liquid until it reaches about 1-2 millimeters from the top, and repeat this process with all remaining jars.
-You should have enough liquid using the small jars for this recipe (they're almost 1 cup of liquid each) or a couple larger, total volume equivalent sized versions.
+With a wide-mouthed funnel over the first filled mason jar, carefully pour the pickling liquid until it reaches about 1-2 millimeters from the top, and repeat this process with all remaining jars.
+You should have enough liquid using the small jars for this recipe (they're almost 1 cup of liquid each) or a couple of larger, total volume equivalent-sized versions.

-• Wipe the top and side ridges on the jars before capping off and putting on the lids to ensure a clean seal, then return to the hot water bath for 3-5 minutes or until the top of the mason jars stay tight and don't bounce when pressed on.
+• Wipe the top and side ridges on the jars before capping off and putting on the lids to ensure a clean seal.
+Then return them to the hot water bath for 3-5 minutes, or until the tops of the mason jars stay tight and don't bounce when pressed on.
 They usually come with a built-in center that you can "pop" or press up and down when they're not sealed, and it stays tight or depressed when it's sealed as a visible reminder of that fact.
-After the bath, carefully take the jars out with the silicone tongs and let cool down on a wire rack, allowing to rest and ferment for 3-5 days before opening.
-If sealed properly, these will last a year in the pantry with no refrigeration.
-If not sealed, they last in the fridge for up to 1-2 months.
+After the bath, carefully take the jars out with the silicone tongs and let them cool down on a wire rack or towel, allowing them to rest and ferment for 3-5 days before opening.
+If sealed properly, these will last a year in the pantry without refrigeration.
+If not sealed, they last in the fridge for 1-2 months.

 Course: Soups, Sides, & Breads